axenox/Microsoft365Connector/Docs/Synchronizing_roles_with_Azure_groups.md

 This is common technique used to cerntralize user rights management for different systems.
 Regardless of the meaning of a user role, an user group is created in Azure Active Directory for every role in each system.
 User-group-assignments are then retrieved from Azure AD every time the user logs in via singe-sign-on, and transformed to role-assignments in the respective system.

-Certralizing user rights management allows IT departments to keep an overview of roles of a specific user in different systems.
+Centralizing user rights management allows IT departments to keep an overview of roles of a specific user in different systems.
 It also simplifies roll-on and roll-off processes greatly.

 Depending on configuration of the specific workbench and Azure AD, there are multiple techniques to synchronize roles possible: